JoeOwnage67/5E-XENOS/README.md

 Shifter - requires *Biotech Expansion - Mammalia* loaded.
 Troll - will come back in the future
 Halfling - will come back in the future
 Goblin - will come back in the future
+Illithid - just a name change and small gene tweak from the *Alpha Genes* version.

 There are mod options under Vanilla Expanded Framework that allow you to toggle *Biotech Expansion* xenotypes and factions on or off.